opentok/one-to-one-sample-apps/one-to-one-sample-app/iOS/README.md

 | Publisher start and end call. | `publisherCallButtonPressed `  |
 | Publisher video. | `publisherVideoButtonPressed`  |
 | Publisher camera orientation (forward or selfie mode). | `publisherCameraButtonPressed`  |

-### User interface

-The `MainView` class defines the main user interfaces and contains the logic for their styling and transitions.